danvega/danvega-dev-nuxt/content/blog/2019/03/07/spring-initializr-fresh-look.md

 slug: spring-initializrs-fresh-new-look
 date: 2019-03-07 17:00:00
 published: true
-excerpt: In this article I will tell you what the Spring Initializr is and give you my thoughts on the new redesign.
+description: In this article I will tell you what the Spring Initializr is and give you my thoughts on the new redesign.
 author: Dan Vega
 tags: ["spring"]
 cover: ./spring-init-cover.png